 What should you do if you come to find out that your ex-spouse has begun to cohabitate during the pandemic?

-Whether people believe this or not social media is more than just a place for you to connect With friends and family.
+Whether people believe this or not, social media is more than just a place to connect With friends and family.
 Increasingly, social media has begun to play a role in Court cases as posts and messages on social media take on forms of evidence in these cases.
 While many of us feel comfortable posting information about ourselves in photographs on social media, the reality is that this information can be used against us depending on What information is made available and what these photographs may show.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in our office, over the phone, and via video.
 If you have questions about your circumstances and want to learn more about the services we provide to our clients and their families, please get in touch with us today.